dlsc-software-consulting-gmbh/jfxcentral-data/links/2023/2023-09/2023-09-15/readme.md

   * [Introduction to Gluon Maps](https://www.youtube.com/watch?v=aST8C2N5k4g)
   * [Introducing Gluon Rich Text Area](https://www.youtube.com/watch?v=E2lREX9RFa0)
   * [Basic usage of Gluon Rich Text Area](https://www.youtube.com/watch?v=___Fp_vk4CY)
-* [Part 4 of the video tutorials in French by **Jason Champagne**](https://twitter.com/jachampagne8/status/1700547961921352094): "On aborde les premiers contrôles utilisateur sur JavaFX."
+* [Part 4 of the video tutorials in French by **Jason Champagne**](https://twitter.com/jachampagne8/status/1700547961921352094): "On aborde les premiers contrôles utilisateur sur JavaFX" (First user controls in JavaFX).
 * [**Ken Kousen** ("Tales from the jar side") shared a video](https://mastodon.social/@kenkousen/111035349071040667): "Generate images using Java.
 See how to write Java to drive the Dall-E image tool.
 Combined text blocks, JSON parsing, records, and even a JavaFX image carousel."
 * **Edward Nyirenda Jr** is continuing his series of tutorials: [Internationalization in JavaFX: Building Multilingual Apps](https://twitter.com/EdwardAlgorist/status/1701348814156685713): "Internationalization is the process of designing your application so that it can be easily adapted to different languages and regions without code changes."
 * In Portuguese by **Edivaldo Brito**: ["Como instalar o Gluon Scene Builder no Linux via Flatpak"](https://twitter.com/edivaldobrito/status/1702468670130425979) (How to install Gluon Scene Builder on Linux via Flatpak).